Use the online GPM tool to apply for a special permit.

-The operation of a road train over 25 meters long is authorized on condition that the operator holds a special permit.
+The operation of a road train with a length exceeding the length authorized under the Vehicle Load and Size Limits Regulation is authorized on condition that the operator holds a special permit.
 The use of such vehicles is limited to divided highways and short road sections along these highways.

 The rear of the second semi-trailer must be equipped with a sign, as set out in the Special Road Train Operating Permits Regulation.
 This sign is a pictogram of a black road train on a fluorescent yellow retro-reflective film.
 It is not required when the vehicle is configured as follows: tractor, semi-trailer and dolly.

 The total loaded mass limit is 67,500 kg.
 The axle categories and axle weight limits are determined by the